 The initial pediatrics board certification exam is offered over a specific three-day period; candidates can choose which day to take the exam within that period.
-For upcoming exam dates, see Pediatrics Board Exam Dates or visit the ABP website.
+For 2017 exam dates, see Pediatrics Board Exam Dates or visit the ABP website.

 Pediatrics Maintenance of Certification Exam

 For maintenance of certification, pediatrics board exams are required every 10 years.
 (Note: In 2017, ABP launched the MOCA-Peds, or Maintenance of Certification Assessment for Pediatrics, pilot program with shorter, more frequent assessment of pediatric knowledge and a unique learning component, but registration for this pilot has closed.)
 These secure exams may be scheduled at a Prometric testing center according to the candidate’s convenience, with registration opening on January 1 each year.
 Candidates also have the option to test early, but this would set your next recertification exam to 10 years after the date you actually take the exam, effectively shortening your exam cycle.
 For more information on MOC requirements, please see ABP Certification Maintenance Requirements.